 - Breathtaking views of Ama Dablam and Everest.

-- It is in the locality of the renowned Tengboche Monastery.
+- It is in the vicinity of the renowned Tengboche Monastery.

 - Peaceful and spiritual environment